-Stress can cause you to have trouble falling asleep.
-When you have too much to do — and too much to think about — your sleep can suffer.
+Stress often gives sleep the heave-ho.
+When you have too much to do — and too much to think about — your sleep suffers.
 But sleep is the time when your brain and body recharge.

-And the quality and amount of sleep you get can affect your mood, energy level, concentration and overall functioning.
+And the quality and amount of sleep you get affects your mood, energy level, concentration and overall functioning.
 If you have sleep troubles, make sure that you have a quiet, relaxing bedtime routine, listen to soothing music, put clocks away, and stick to a consistent schedule.